salesforce-marketingcloud/sfmc-postman/install-with-app.md

 * dne_tokenRefreshTime
 * dne_etAccessToken

-The Marketing Cloud authorization tokens are valid for 20 minutes therefore when a token is requested we create a new variable that stores the time the token was generated.
+The Marketing Cloud authorization tokens are valid for 20 minutes therefore when a token is requested we create a new variable called **dne_tokenRefreshTime** that stores the time the token was generated.
 Each subsequent call will use this refresh time to determine if a new token should be requested.

-The token returned in the authorization call is stored as the collection variable dne_etAccessToken.
+The token returned in the authorization call is stored as the collection variable **dne_etAccessToken**.
 For REST calls, this token is passed in the authorization header defined by a pre-request script at the REST folder level.
 For SOAP calls the token is passed in the body of the SOAP envelope.

 ## Execute a Request